yiwenchu/qrlab/README.md

 - [instrumentserver](http://git.yale.edu/rsl/instrumentserver)
 - [pulseseq](http://git.yale.edu/rsl/pulseseq)

-Copy the templates from the "templates" directory into the qrlab directory.
-In the `config.py` template, specify your preferred data directory.
-In the `create_instruments.py` template, setup your instrument classes following the patterns established therein.
+In the `config.py` file, specify your preferred data directory.
+In the `create_instruments.py` file, setup your instrument classes following the patterns established therein.

 Test your installation out by running `start.bat`.
 A bunch of windows should